Blacksmoke16/GESI/README.md

 ##### Universe:
    * =itemTypes(ids, opt_headers) - Returns Information about a type.
       * ids: Either a single typeID, or a list of typeIDs.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Assets:
    * =characterAssets(opt_headers) - Returns a list of the characters assets.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Loyalty:
    * =characterLoyalty(opt_headers) - Returns a list of loyalty points for all corporations the character has worked for.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
    * =corporationLoyalty(corporation_id, opt_headers) - Returns a list of offers from a specific corporation's loyalty store.
       * corporation_id: Corporation ID to get the loyalty point store for.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Wallet:
    * =characterWallet(opt_headers) - Returns list of your wallets and their balances.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Planets:
  * =characterPlanets(opt_headers) - Returns a list of all planetary colonies owned by a character.
-    * opt_headers: Optional paramater.
+    * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
  * =characterPlanetDetails(planet_id) - Returns full details on the layout of a single planetary colony, including links, pins and routes.
     * planet_id: ID of the planet to get details on.
+    * opt_headers: Optional parameter.
+Defaults to true.
+Boolean that determines if column headers are shown or not.
  * =planetSchematic(schematic_id, opt_headers) - Returns information on a planetary factory schematic.
     * schematic_id: ID of the schematic to get information on.
-    * opt_headers: Optional paramater.
+    * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Character:
    * =characterBlueprints(opt_headers) - Returns a list of blueprints the character has.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

 ##### Industry:
    * =characterIndustryJobs(opt_headers) - Returns a list of industry jobs placed by a character.
-      * opt_headers: Optional paramater.
+      * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

+##### Contracts:
+ * =characterContracts(opt_headers) - Returns a list of a character's contracts.
+    * opt_headers: Optional parameter.
+Defaults to true.
+Boolean that determines if column headers are shown or not.
+ * =characterContractBids(contract_id, opt_headers) - Returns bids on a particular auction contract.
+    * contract_id: ID of the contract to get bids for.
+    * opt_headers: Optional parameter.
+Defaults to true.
+Boolean that determines if column headers are shown or not.
+ * =characterContractItems(contract_id, opt_headers) -Returns Items and details of a particular contract.
+    * contract_id: ID of the contract to get information on.
+    * opt_headers: Optional parameter.
+Defaults to true.
+Boolean that determines if column headers are shown or not.

  ##### GESI Dropdown:
    * Authorize Sheet - Provides the link to navigate to to login and get your access token
    * Reset Auth - Clears the OAuth2 service, making all tokens invalid.

-### Note:  In order to use new functions you will have to re-auth your character.
+### Note:  In order to use new functions, you will have to re-auth your character.
    * Use 'Reset Auth' under GESI dropdown window to clear the old token/auth data.
    * Use 'Authorize Sheet' under GESI dropdown window to re-auth your character with the newly added scopes.